michal-franc/docker-k6-influxdb-grafana/README.md

 ### Makefile and how to run the sample

-To run the sample use `make run`.
+To run the sample use `make demo`.
 This automatically creates:
 - ephemeral start file to keep file target for Make indicating that `start step` in the future is not neccessary unless there was a change in the file, to simplify subsequent `k6` `runs` of load_test
 - folders to hold data for Grafana and InfluxDB
 - docker swarm with InfluxDB and Grafana instance